-ANU has a commitment to reducing greenhouse gas (GHG) emissions.
+ANU has a commitment to reducing our environmental impact.
 On-campus events are a vital component of the ANU experience but are also a source of emissions.
-Use our carbon smart event guide (PDF, 589 KB) and Carbon Smart Travel Guide your planning to reduce emissions from your events.
+Use our carbon smart event guide (PDF, 501 KB) and Carbon Smart Travel Guide your planning to reduce your environmental impact from your events.

-This carbon smart event guide (PDF, 589 KB) was developed using four guiding principles from the ISO 20121 Sustainable Event Framework and is designed to assist you in reducing greenhouse gas emissions associated with your events.
+This carbon smart event guide (PDF, 589 KB) was developed using four guiding principles from the ISO 20121 Sustainable Event Framework and is designed to assist you in reducing your environmental impact associated with your events.

 Our first recommendation in planning a low carbon emissions event is considering if an event needs to occur or if alternate methods such as a digital or hybrid event can achieve your outcomes.
 Use the event design decision making tool from our carbon smart event guide below, or see the ANU Communications and Engagement event design guide for ideas and recommendations on how best to promote engagement or use the below decision map as a guide.